 In Bangladesh, two predominant pumping modes/technologies (popularly referred to as groundwater technology), namely, Suction (S) and Force (F) are used for groundwater abstraction.
-We use our developed ML based (classification) models (using the most influential HGFs) to identify which pumping modes/technology would be appropriate where in Bangladesh.
-Our best classification model is based on the Random Forest (RF) algorithm that achieved a promising accuracy of 89% and an excellent value of 96% for the AuROC (Area Under Receiver Operating Characteristics Curve) indicating a strong discriminant capability thereof.
+We use our developed ML based (classification) models (using the most influential HGFs) to identify which pumping modes/technology would be appropriate in Bangladesh with promising accuracy.